tigera-solutions/Instruqt/instruqt-tracks/container-security/06-container-threat-detection/assignment.md

 The default configuration of the runtime-reporter has an Aggregation period of 15 minutes [period: 15m].
 In order to expedite testing we will reduce this to 15 seconds

+**NOTE:  These changes are for demonstration purposes only and should not be used in a production environment without consulting the support team.**

 ```bash
 kubectl -n tigera-runtime-security annotate daemonset runtime-reporter unsupported.operator.tigera.io/ignore="true"
 kubectl -n tigera-runtime-security get daemonset.apps/runtime-reporter -o yaml | sed 's/15m/15s/g' | kubectl apply -f -